byzer-org/byzer-doc/public/blog/en-us/how-to-use-byzer-sql-to-build-rag-based-application.md

 The above statement will use the retrieved documents as a context , replace the `{0}` in the prompt, and then use the language model to answer the question.

-## How to use the retrieval system and the language model in your application
+## How to use the retrieval system and the large language model in your application

 Here we will show you how to intergrate the retrieval system and the language model together in your application with Rest API.